Henri Ey

-Henri Ey ([ɛ]; 10 August 1900, Banyuls-dels-Aspres – 8 November 1977, Banyuls-dels-Aspres) was a French neurologist, psychiatrist, psychoanalyst and philosopher.
+Henri Marie Jean Louis Ey ([ɛ]; 10 August 1900, Banyuls-dels-Aspres – 8 November 1977, Banyuls-dels-Aspres) was a French neurologist, psychiatrist, psychoanalyst and philosopher.

 Biography

 Ey was born on 10 August 1900 in Banyuls-dels-Aspres, Pyrénées-Orientales, and died there on 9 November 1977.

-After the second world war Ey renewed the group L'Evolution Psychiatrique with Eugène Minkowski.
+After the Second World War, Ey renewed the group L'Évolution Psychiatrique with Eugène Minkowski.

 Psychiatric theory

 Ey developed an "organodynamic psychology" and a theory of the structure of states of consciousness, in which he developed ideas of Pierre Janet and John Hughlings Jackson.

 It was under the title of Organodynamic Psychology that Ey developed a unifying psychology which included both organic (neurological, genetic, etc.) and psychodynamic factors.